- August 2, 2021

 - Posted by: Arman Fazlic

-- Categories: Breaking the Silence news, News Bosnia and Herzegovina, RAI News
+- Categories: Breaking the Silence - YOUTH, Breaking the Silence news, News Bosnia and Herzegovina, RAI News

 The whistleblower protection laws in the region are good, but their implementation is questionable.
 Regardless of the reporting mechanism selected, the anonymity of the whistleblower must be preserved.
 The youth in Bosnia and Herzegovina has the potential to significantly contribute to the improvement of the institutional fight against corruption.